The Body in Buck’s Row

 Despite positively identifying the body, the police investigation into the death of Mary Ann Nichols had very little to go on.
 There were no witnesses and no evidence left at the scene, despite an exhaustive search by the police.
 A number of individuals were detained on suspicion, and some peripheral characters offered possibly useful information about Nichols’ last movements, but this proved to be fruitless.

-As a result, the investigation soon ground to a halt.
-Before long, more horrifying murders would be discovered, leading detectives into one of the most notorious cases in criminal history…
+Not long after the investigation began, it would soon ground to a halt and even sooner, more horrifying murders would be discovered, leading detectives into one of the most notorious cases in criminal history…

 Who Was Leather Apron?